blynkkk/blynk-library/docs/Security.md

 ./blynk-ser.sh -f SSL -s <server ip> -p 8441 --cert=<certificate>.crt
 ```

-Security is also enabled for USB communication forwarding by default.
+Flag "-f SSL" is enabled by default for USB communication so you don't have to explicit declare it.
+**Note:** SSL is supported by the gateway only on Linux/OSX for now

 If you want to skip SSL, and connect to TCP, you can also do that:

 ```bash
 ./blynk-ser.sh -t TCP
 ```

-**Note:** SSL is supported by the gateway only on Linux/OSX for now

 ### Local Blynk Server